zxzhang1/IHBPFlow/README.md

 		IHBPFlow <imgs_dir> <edges_dir> <result_dir>

-We provide a part of MPI-Sintel sequences and corresponding edge maps, you can run demo by typing 'IHBPFlow images edges results'.
+We provide a part of MPI-Sintel sequences and corresponding edge maps, you can run demo by typing

+		IHBPFlow images edges results'

 Results will be saved in 'results' folder.
 Code is coming soon.